ktchernov/twitter-list-to-slack/README.md

 ### Example

-Example `config.xml` will point to my Twitter account for a list of Android-related Twitter users.
+Example `configs/android.yml` will point to my Twitter account for a list of Android-related Twitter users.
 This is what the output will look like in Slack:

 <img src="docs/Konstabot_example.png" alt="Screenshot of an example of Slack integration" width="600px"/>